knguyenOS/aws-cloud-resume-challenge/README.md

 # Cloud Resume Hosting Project
 This project was developed to further my understanding of cloud concepts upon taking the AWS Cloud Practitioner.
 See my website [here](http://khangcloud.com)

 The [Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a hands-on project designed by [Forrest Brazeal](https://forrestbrazeal.com/) to provide a pathway from obtaining a cloud certification to implementing practical skills in a workcloud job.
-By deploying your own personal website and utilizing DevOps practices. it gives you hands-on experiences to prepare for a job in the cloud industry.
+By deploying your own personal website and utilizing DevOps practices, it gives you hands-on experiences to prepare for a job in the cloud industry.
 I will be using Amazon Web Services (AWS) to attempt the challenge and document my progress.

 # Table of Contents